Josefina Alvarado-Mena, J.D.

 Research and Strategic Partnerships Director

-Laura Cabral currently serves as the Early Learning Senior Policy Associate.
-Ms. Cabral is responsible for overseeing the implementation of the Early Learning Baby Learning Communities Collaborative in three Oakland school communities.
-Ms. Cabral has led the Baby Learning Program for the past five years.
+Laura Cabral currently serves as the Early Learning and Youth Development Senior Policy Associate.
+Ms. Cabral is responsible for overseeing the implementation of the 0-8 programs at Elementary School sites; these programs include: Early Learning Baby Learning Communities Collaborative and the School Linked Services After School Programs for which Safe Passages is the lead agency.
+Ms. Cabral has led the Baby Learning Program for the past year.
 Her work in this capacity is programmatic assistance to partners and work with other Safe Passages staff assigned to the three communities to ensure seamless integration and coordination of program activities.
 Ms. Cabral will receive her Masters in Mexican American Studies with an emphasis in Policy from San Jose State University this year and holds a B.A. from the University of California at Davis.

 Lauren Chambers joined Safe Passages in August 2010 in the role of Site Coordinator for the afterschool program at Roots International Middle School.
 Ms. Chambers was responsible for program delivery to over one-hundred students daily.
 Programming included homework support, sports, urban arts, and other enrichment offerings.
-Currently, Ms. Chambers is a Life Skills Coach and Coordinator for the Safe Passages Law and Social Justice Program .
+Currently, Ms. Chambers is a Life Skills Coach for the Safe Passages Law and Social Justice Program at Rudsdale Continuation High School.
 Ms. Chambers is an Oakland native and graduated from Berkeley High School and attended Florida Agricultural and Mechanical University in Tallahassee, Florida.

 Admin/ Personnel Manager